antimof/UxPlay/README.md

 If UxPlay is seen,  but the client fails to connect when it is selected, there may be a firewall on the server that  prevents UxPlay from receiving client connection requests unless some network ports are opened.
 See  [Troubleshooting](#troubleshooting) below for help with this or other problems.
 See [Usage](#usage) for run-time options.
 For OpenGL support (option -vs glimagesink), needed for
-Raspberry Pi or NVIDIA  GPU-based video decoding, make sure gstreamer1.0-gl is installed.
+NVIDIA  GPU-based video decoding, make sure gstreamer1.0-gl is installed.

  * **Red Hat, Fedora, CentOS (now continued as Rocky Linux or Alma Linux):**
 (sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel (some from the "PowerTools" add-on repository)